ghc-proposals/ghc-proposals/proposals/0000-trailing-leading-commas-subexports.rst

 --------------------
 Simon Peyton Jones posed the following questions:

-1. Do we allow multiple leading or trailing commas?
-   What about repeated commas in the middle of a list?
+1. What about repeated commas in the middle of a list?

 Implementation Plan
 -------------------